 Two further cases in Queensland - a woman in 1998 and an eight year old boy in 2013 - resulted in death after being bitten or scratched by a bat.

-Lyssavirus has been isolated, or infection demonstrated, in both insectivorous and fruit bats (flying foxes) from:
+Lyssavirus has been isolated, or infection demonstrated, in fruit bats (flying foxes) from:

 - New South Wales